4 Tips for a Flawless edTech Product Development Timeline

 • Due dates for feedback, design, content, and more

-Because they’re the best tool for keeping your team focused and on task, it’s important to spend the time to make timelines right.
-Whether you’re an experienced product owner or leading a team for the first time, here’s what you should know about developing an edTech product timeline your entire team can count on.
+Because timelines are the best tool for keeping your team focused and on task, it’s important to spend the time to make them right.
+Whether you’re an experienced product owner or leading a team for the first time, here’s what you should know about developing an edTech product timeline for launching your tool without a hitch.

 Project timelines are an easily overlooked element of edTech product design, but they contain a real blueprint for success.
 (Plus, it’s disastrous when you don’t have them!)